 I was a bit of a late bloomer, preferring the foot-loose and fancy-free lifestyle.
 Eventually in 2013 and 2014 I discovered the joys of motherhood only to lose my joeys to dogs.
 It is very tricky to keep the little ones hidden safely from introduced predators while I duck off to feed on plants along the cliff-side.
 I eat a lot while my joey suckles on my milk.
 The bigger my joey grows, the more voracious my appetite!
 I wish it was Trapping Time again so I could grab a bite of sweet potato or corn.
 I think the traps only come out when a Waterfall Springs Rock-wallaby needs its radio-tracking collar removed.

-I have a little notch in the outer edge of my left ear and a large white blaze down my front – which probably makes my easy to recognize in a monitoring photo.
+I have a little notch in the outer edge of my left ear and a large white blaze down my front . . . which probably makes me easy to recognise in a monitoring photo.
 There is one foible of mine that I hope escapes the cameras – every spring, as I lose my winter coat, I temporarily develop embarrassing red patches around my eyes.
 I do hope no-one notices!